Janelle Shane explains AI with weirdness and humor, in book form

 I know there are services out there now systematically testing to see whether one’s algorithm is biased or has some other kinds of outcomes.
 And I know that there’s a lot of companies that just plain don’t do that.
 You know, I would like to see there be more of a top-down requirement that these kinds of algorithms be vetted by some standardized process — at least demonstrate that they’re not problematic.
 Or they’re not as problematic as they could be.

-VentureBeat: That kind of speaks a bit to what you got into in the last couple of chapters, especially when you kind of hammered on human-faked AI: Sometimes these [AI] companies are like, “We can do this, trust us,” and then it turns out they can’t do it, and then they kind of have to panic and either give back all the startup money because they failed, or they get in there and kind of mess with it and fix it by hand.
-That speaks to a bit of the “blackboxness” of it.
+VentureBeat: That kind of speaks a bit to what you got into in the last couple of chapters, especially when you kind of hammered on human-faked AI: Sometimes these [AI] companies are like, “We can do this, trust us,” and then it turns out they can’t do it, and then they kind of have to panic and either give back all the startup money because they failed or they get in there and kind of mess with it and fix it by hand.
+That speaks to a bit of the “black-boxness” of it.

 I’m coming from a journalist perspective, where I’m not an expert.
 And so we have to have, you know, a certain amount of trust when someone tells us their thing works … it’s tricky.
 So I’m wondering, just in your opinion, how pervasive do you think that problem is in the market?

 Shane: I think it’s pretty pervasive, actually.
 There are some fields that are perhaps more prone than others to these kinds of problems.
 I would look really closely at anybody who automatically sorts resumes.
-We’ve seen some case studies, like this one from Amazon, where they volunteered that they had a tool they decided not to use, because it was so hard to get it to stop discriminating.
+We’ve seen some case studies, like this one from Amazon, where they volunteered that they had a tool they decided not to use because it was so hard to get it to stop discriminating.

 It’s kind of like a rare case where we get to see the … struggles of the engineering team, trying to get rid of this thing’s tendency to try to copy the bias of training.
 For every Amazon that tells us, “Whoops, we had a problem, we decided to mitigate it by — in this case — not using this kind of solution at all,” we’ve got a bunch of companies out there who are doing basically the same kind of application, and essentially the same kind of approach, and they haven’t published any numbers on what kind of bias they have or what specifically they’ve done to reduce bias.
-So, yeah, there’s a lot of unfounded claims out there — you say, “Oh yes, use our computer algorithm, and we will take care of your HR team’s hiring bias,” without any proof that using AI is actually going to help.
+So, yeah, there’s a lot of unfounded claims out there — you say, “Oh yes, use our computer algorithm and we will take care of your HR team’s hiring bias,” without any proof that using AI is actually going to help.

 VentureBeat: Pretty quickly a trend has emerged, where [makers of AI products and services] are like, “Oh no, there’s humans in the loop for sure.”
 And whether it’s lip service or if they really believe it, they’ll say, “Yeah, look, we have to have the human touch,” and they don’t come out and say “We can’t trust our models.”
 With that in mind, do you think that sometimes companies are kind of just pivoting to that messaging without really addressing the core problem?